Emergency units responding to serious accident on Interstate 20 - The Vicksburg Post

 In addition to fire and emergency medical units responding, Air Care has been placed on standby.

-This accident has led to the shut down of traffic westbound and eastbound.
+This accident led to the shutdown of westbound and eastbound traffic, but authorities have reopened one eastbound lane to traffic.

 The accident is reportedly is also near the site of a wreck earlier this morning involving an overturned 18-wheeler.

 The Vicksburg Post has a reporter en route and will provide more information once it is available.